RafaelF84/Mid-Projects/README.md

 ## 🖥 Preview

 The app features:
--City-based weather search
+- City-based weather search
--Display of temperature, humidity, wind speed, and weather condition -Dynamic weather icons
+- Display of temperature, humidity, wind speed, and weather condition
+- Dynamic weather icons
--Error handling for invalid cities
+- Error handling for invalid cities
--Clean and responsive UI
+- Clean and responsive UI

 ## 🚀 How to Run